j3ktechmarketing-svg/J3K-Technologies-Business-cabling-contractor-Georgia-Telephone-cabling-contractor-Georgia/README.md

 ## How Proper Cabling Supports Business Growth

-Reliable cabling is more than a technical necessity—it’s a business advantage.
+Reliable cabling is more than a technical necessity-it’s a business advantage.
 Companies that invest in professional cabling enjoy:

 - **Better Productivity**: Employees waste less time dealing with slow or unreliable connections.
 - **Future-Proofing**: Systems can adapt as new technologies emerge.